andrralv/Old-Websites/README.md

 	- PHP7

 <h2> Super Legitimo </h2>
-<a href="http://superlegitimo.com">Link temporarily unavailable</a>
+<a href="http://superlegitimo.com">Super Legitimo</a>

 ![alt tag](http://i.imgur.com/9xnKKar.jpg)

 	Freelancing project.
 Basic website for SuperLegitimo Fanzine 2016 showcasing various Costarrican music artists and their music videos.

-	Will become a portfolio in two months after the video wears off.
+	Will become a portfolio in two months after the video buzz wears off.

 	Tools of the trade: